-CIS 257 Virtualization Introduction / 48 clock hours / 3 credit hours
+CIS 257 Virtualization Introduction

 This course provides students with a background in virtualization technology needed to advance in today's technology workplace.
 Presentations focus on using virtualization software in networked server environments and include building virtual networks, implementing high-availability clusters, enhancing performance and security, and using Virtual Machine Manager to centralize management of multiple virtual servers.
 Many hands-on activities are included, which allow the student to work with virtual computing concepts, using real-world situations to build the skills necessary for a successful understanding of virtualization.